-(e) Hot lists shall be obtained or compiled from sources consistent with the purposes of the ALPR system set forth in this policy.
+(e) Designation of hot lists to be utilized by the ALPR system shall be made by the Chief of Police or their designee.
+Hot lists shall be obtained or compiled from sources as may be consistent with the purposes of the ALPR system set forth in this policy.
 Hot lists utilized by the Department's ALPR system may be updated by agency sources more frequently than the Department may be uploading them and thus the Department's ALPR system will not have access to real time data.
 Occasionally, there may be errors in the ALPR system's read of a license plate, therefore an alert alone shall not be a basis for a police action (other than following the vehicle of interest).